 Craig Newmark is a self-described nerd, pioneer of the Web, speaker, philanthropist, and a strong advocate of the use of technology for the public good.
-He is the founder of craigslist, which he started in 1995 and is now one of the world’s most-visited websites with around 50 billion pages views per month.
+In 1995 he founded craigslist, which has become one of the world’s most-visited websites with around 50 billion pages views per month.
 In 2011 he founded craigconnects, his personal Web-based initiative to stand up for organizations “getting stuff done” in areas Craig is passionate about.
 These include veterans and military families, open government, public diplomacy, back-to-basics journalism and fact-checking, consumer protection, and technology for the public good.

-Craig currently serves on the board of directors of the Center for Public Integrity, Sunlight Foundation, Consumers Union/Consumer Reports, and Iraq and Afghanistan Veterans of America.
+Craig currently serves on the board of directors of the Center for Public Integrity, Consumers Union/Consumer Reports, and Iraq and Afghanistan Veterans of America.
 He also serves as an advisor on the use of technology to more than a dozen other non-profit organizations and government agencies.

 Born in Morristown, New Jersey, Craig has lived in San Francisco for more than 20 years.
 He enjoys bird-watching, squirrel-watching, and science fiction.

 Craig blogs regularly on his own craigconnects.org website, the Huffington Post, and SFGate.
 He also travels the country speaking about issues or appearing on behalf of organizations he supports.